hazycora/whisker/README.md

 ### Show me it!

-Whisker can search for a topic,

 <img src="https://hazycora.com/whisker/assets/demo-search.png" alt="Demonstration of Command 'search'" width="500"/>

-tell you the time in any location,

 <img src="https://hazycora.com/whisker/assets/demo-time.png" alt="Demonstration of Command 'time'" width="500"/>

-and because why not, solve arithmetic and algebra.

 <img src="https://hazycora.com/whisker/assets/demo-math-2.png" alt="Demonstration of Command 'math'" width="250"/>